GermisaCompanyLimited/Germisa-Handbook/Employment Policies/Salary and Equity Compensation.md

 At the beginning of each year (in January), we will adjust this rubric to make sure it stays at market rate.

-Note: The three GERMISA COMPANY LIMITED founders' salaries do not follow this rubric and are all $50k per year.
+Note: The three GERMISA COMPANY LIMITED executives' salaries do not follow this rubric and are all $50k per year.

 ##Equity